3/4 Of

 Keep a Cheat Sheet Handy

 Until the numbers sink in, write them on a sticky note and put it somewhere visible.
-Your desk, bathroom mirror, or car dashboard.
+On the flip side, your desk, bathroom mirror, or car dashboard.
 Repetition builds familiarity.

 FAQ